c-toolbox/C-Play/README.md

 # Build on Windows

-- Use [Craft Guide](./docs/guides/build/dependencies/CRAFT_INSTALLS_QT5.md) to install all dependencies for the UI, from Qt5, KF5 libs.
+- Use [Craft Guide](./docs/guides/build/dependencies/CRAFT_INSTALLS.md) to install all dependencies for the UI, from Qt and KDE Frameworks libs.

 - Use the [Build FFMPEG and MPV Guide](./docs/guides/build/dependencies/BUILD_MPV_AND_FFMPEG.md) guide to build FFmpeg and MPV with JACK+portaudio support.